Bob McKillop has lived a basketball life, and in the process, built a Hall of Fame resume.

 In 33 years coaching at Davidson College, McKillop spurred the program’s regional and national resurgence, led the Wildcats to new heights in a highly competitive basketball-centric conference and coached one of the world’s premier athletes, Stephen Curry.

-The final numbers help paint the picture for the Naismith Basketball Hall of Fame nominee.
+The final numbers help paint the picture for the Naismith Basketball Hall of Fame nominee and 2023 North Carolina Sports Hall of Fame inductee.

 McKillop’s Davidson teams won 23 conference championships, including 15 regular season crowns.
 They made 10 NCAA Tournament appearances, including a magical, Curry-led run to the 2008 Elite Eight.
 Seventeen of his Davidson teams won at least 20 games, while seven won 25 or more.
 He finished with 634 victories at the Division I college level.